pythongosssss/ComfyUI-Custom-Scripts/README.md

 ![image](https://github.com/pythongosssss/ComfyUI-Custom-Scripts/assets/125205205/664caa71-f25f-4a96-a04a-1466d6b2b8b4)
 Adds custom Lora and Checkpoint loader nodes, these have the ability to show preview images, just place a png or jpg next to the file and it'll display in the list on hover (e.g. sdxl.safetensors and sdxl.png).
 ![image](https://github.com/pythongosssss/ComfyUI-Custom-Scripts/assets/125205205/e15b5e83-4f9d-4d57-8324-742bedf75439)
-Optionally enable subfolders via the settings, subfolders currently don't support filtering but support should be coming soon!
+Optionally enable subfolders via the settings

 ## Constrain Image
 Adds a node for resizing an image to a max & min size optionally cropping if required.